 Okay, many of us would look at a 109 year old man who's never been sick and brush it off as good genes.
 But then there's Bernando LaPallo, who's lived his entire life by the words of his father, "Health should be your first priority."
 Bernando took those words to heart, and eats a diet of mostly fruits, leafy greens, soups, and herbs.
-Watch the video, and you'll see this man does not look or sound like he's 109.

 This got me thinking, could this man be an example of what's possible for us when we really "make health our first priority?"
 And what does that really entail?

 Just 2 nights ago, my sister-in-law and I had a conversation about how even though we know what's healthy, life happens, and there are just so many reasons that health slips through our fingers.
 To really make health and diet our priority, it would take planning, commitment, discipline; it would mean saying no when we want to say yes and saying yes when we want to say no, and really, overall, aren't we just fine?

 Not really.
 Being tired, drained, overweight, having aches at 30 and brushing it off as "not being young anymore", the fear of getting cancer, or our parents having a heart attack, getting an annual flu...THIS IS NOT NORMAL.
 It's what we've silently agreed is normal within our culture because we don't know another way.
 But I assure you, it is not our birthright, it is not the way we were designed, and it in no way has to be our reality.